-This Spotlight collection celebrates poet, raconteur and all-round New Zealand living legend Sam Hunt.
-The collection features screen highlights from Hunt's life and career — from his Catching the Tide and Roaring 40's Tour TV specials, to excerpts from his biographical documentary Sam Hunt: Purple Balloon and Other Stories.
+This collection celebrates poet, raconteur and all-round Kiwi living legend Sam Hunt.
+The collection features screen highlights from Hunt's life and career — from his Cook Strait special Catching the Tide, to chronicles of life on the road with fellow poet Gary McCormick, to excerpts from 2010 documentary Sam Hunt: Purple Balloon and Other Stories.

 Poet Sam Hunt goes "between islands" on a home turf tour.
 To a backdrop of languid 'good day' Strait's scenery, he yarns with locals about stories of land and sea, and recites poetry: "[it's all about just] standing back and listening ... or watching".
 He chats with poet Alistair Te Ariki Campbell, goes groper fishing off Mana, and hears of a plan to float on a flax flutterboard across the Strait.
 Hunt then gets himself across via ferry for whaling stories at Oxley's Rock pub and meets boatbuilders and Cape Jackson farmers.
 The Costa Botes film includes (brutal) archival whaling footage.

 Artists Prepare was an National Film Unit series that featured prominent performance-based artists of the time.
 The edition follows poets Sam Hunt and Gary McCormick (the "John Travolta of New Zealand poetry") on tour in the Nelson region as they give poetry readings, talk to high school girls, drink whiskey, and muse about poetry and life — while Minstrel, Hunt's dog, lies patiently under bar tables.
 Ultra-tight stovepipe jeans, rock-star scarves, scenes in a milk bar and out on the open road in a Valiant evoke a time when poetry and heartthrob weren't antonyms.